rajnandni790/Market-segmentation-analysis-case-study/README.md

 #### Step 8: Selecting (the) Target Segment(s)
 #### Step 9: Customising the Marketing Mix
 #### Step 10: Evaluation and Monitoring
-import pandas as pd
-import numpy as np
-import seaborn as sns
-import matplotlib.pyplot as plt